-The local management phase defines local operations between a transport user and a transport provider.
+The local management phase defines local operations between a transport user and a transport provide as shown in Figure 3-2.
 For example, a user must establish a channel of communication with the transport provider.
-Each channel between a transport user and transport provider is a unique endpoint of communication, and is called the transport endpoint. $t_open()$ lets a user choose a particular transport provider to supply the connection mode services, and establishes the transport endpoint.
+Each channel between a transport user and transport provider is a unique endpoint of communication, and is called the transport endpoint. $\verb|t_open()| lets a user choose a particular transport provider to supply the connection mode services, and establishes the transport endpoint.$